tomimick/restpie3/README.md

   the JSON functionality the most, since it provides good amount of flexibility to the relational model that I still prefer in a master database over the schema-free solutions.

+  Someone wrote an article saying [PostgreSQL is the worlds' best database](https://www.2ndquadrant.com/en/blog/postgresql-is-the-worlds-best-database/).

+  Note that the code also supports [SQLite](https://www.sqlite.org/index.html) database.
+SQLite maybe convenient in a lighter setup if the full power of PostgreSQL is not needed such as in a Raspberry.

 * [Redis](https://redis.io/) is a persistent in-memory database that is used as a storage for server-side session data and as a lightweight caching and